uwungu01-rep/julius-cipher-python.edition/README.md

 # Julius Cipher - Python Edition
-A simple program use to Encipher/Decipher text to/from Caesar Cipher.
+A simple program use to Encipher/Decipher text to/from Caesar Cipher or Vigenere Cipher.
 And yes, there are more versions of this program from other programming languages.

-## How this thing works
-1. It slices the alphabet from the index of shift then add the sliced part to the start of the alphabet.
-2. Find the index of every character in user input in the alphabet and append the character with the same index into the output.
-Add the character into the output if it doesn't exist in the alphabet.

-## Functionalities
-Encipher/Decipher text to/from Caesar Cipher.
-This have 2 modes:
-1. Input from keyboard: Good for inputting short texts and quickly Encipher/Decipher them.
-2. Input from file: Good for processing a large amount of text, result will be put into another file.
-You can input the file name you desire, or leave blank to use the default name (output.txt).
-You have to specify the directory for the output file in case you select this mode.

 ## Installation
 <ol type="1">
   <li>
-    Install Python 3.x from <a href="https://www.python.org/downloads/" target="_blank">here</a>.
+    Install Python 3.x from <a href="https://www.python.org/downloads/">here</a>.
 (Ignore if you already have Python 3.x installed)
   </li>
   <li>
     Open terminal, run: